-HB 2020 presents a unique opportunity to advance state climate policy while strengthening Oregon’s economy.
-It offers a market-driven framework based on that links to other jurisdictions, and enables regulated businesses the can manage their emission reduction targets in a way that offers them the most flexibility about how to meet the cap for their business.
-As it has in other jurisdictions, a Cap and Trade program in Oregon will encourage business innovation, investment, and job creation.
+HB 2020 presented a unique opportunity to advance state climate policy while strengthening Oregon’s economy, but ultimately failed to pass in the 2019 legislative session.
+The bill offered a market-driven framework that linked to other jurisdictions, and enabled regulated businesses to manage their emission reduction targets in a way that offered them flexibility on how they met the cap for their business.
+As it has in other jurisdictions, a Cap and Trade program in Oregon would have encouraged business innovation, investment, and job creation.

-Oregon Business for Climate will continue working with lawmakers and other key stakeholders to ensure that the language of the bill is as well defined as possible, remembering that two of our core principles are to ensure we meet our carbon reduction goals and can successfully link to the Western Climate Initiative.
+Oregon Business for Climate will continue to work with lawmakers and other key stakeholders to ensure that the language of subsequent iterations of the bill are as well defined as possible, remembering that two of our core principles are to ensure we meet our carbon reduction goals and can successfully link to the Western Climate Initiative.
 Click here to read the full text of the bill.

 What Is Cap and Trade?

 Cap and Trade is a market-based approach to reduce greenhouse gas (GHG) emissions that first originated as a way to address acid rain under the Clean Air Act of 1990.
 It utilizes an economy-wide cap on emissions sources to offer a flexible mechanism at the lowest cost for reducing GHG emissions.
 Currently, 9 states in the Northeast U.S. Regional Greenhouse Gas Initiative (RGGI) and California have cap and trade policies in place.